Teach Your Children the Significance of These 5 Words

 Life isn’t just thinking about what we want and what we don’t have.
 Therefore, it’s not about “accumulating things” but about feeling good with what we do every day, enjoying our friends, family, pets… Children need to learn early on the importance of “feeling your life to the maximum, with happiness and integrity.”

 Our children should learn at an early age the importance of understanding others and putting themselves in the other person’s shoes.
-It’s vital that the intellect is balanced with emotional intelligence.
+It’s vital that the intellect be balanced with emotional intelligence.
 Life isn’t just about understanding educational concepts like knowing how to multiply or understanding the ideas in a text book.

 If they learn to share, they’ll have more secure and closer relationships with others, they’ll have better friends and form healthier relationships.

-In order to raise happy children, not only do you need to teach them to love and care for those around them, but it’s also vital to teach your children to learn to love themselves.
+In order to raise happy children, not only do you need to teach them to love and care for those around them but also it’s vital to teach your children to learn to love themselves.
 Self-esteem is really important for maturity and security.

 Raising children is a daily adventure that should be approached with patience, dedication and love.
-Don’t be afraid to make mistakes: no one is perfect when it come to giving advice or serving as an example.
+Don’t be afraid to make mistakes: no one is perfect when it comes to giving advice or serving as an example.
 What’s important is that our children always know that we love them and that we support them in all that they do.